 Advice on How to Make It to Your Flight

-Even though missing a connection can happen for any number of reasons and there is no bulletproof insurance against all of them, there are a few steps you could take in order to limit the probability that the disruption of missing a connection might happen to you.
+Even though missing a flight connection can happen for any number of reasons and there is no bulletproof insurance against all of them, there are a few steps you could take in order to limit the probability that the disruption of a missed connection might happen to you.

-"To avoid missing your connection, leave yourself at least an hour and a half"
+"To avoid missing your connection, leave yourself at least an hour and a half before the flight"

 Make sure you have a lot of time on your hands